Azure-Samples/azure-sql-db-developers-workshop/docs/3-Data-API-builder.md

 - bananaCakePopWorksheet.txt
 - storeprocedureWorksheet.rest

 The `.rest` files all use a VS Code extenstion that allows you to submit REST/GraphQL resuests right in the editor.
 The bananaCakePopWorksheet.txt can be used in the GraphQL section if you choose to use the GraphQL Playground, Banana Cake Pop, that gets deployed when using Data API builder.
-The worksheets allow you to concentrate on the content and structure of the calls executed rather than diverting your attenting to copy and paste activities.
+The worksheets allow you to concentrate on the content and structure of the calls executed rather than diverting your attention to copy and paste activities.

 1. To start working with the REST endpoints, find the **restWorksheet.rest** file in the labFiles folder and click on it to bring it up in the code editor.

    ![A picture of clicking the restWorkshop.rest file in the explorer extension](./media/ch3/dab7a.png)

 1. Above each REST call in the **restWorksheet.rest** file, you will see a **"send request"** link.

    ![A picture of the send request link above the URL entered into the restWorksheet.rest file](./media/ch3/dab7b.png)